-Specific data on recruiting and retention rates in newly opened military occupational specialties can be found in Appendix 1, BA Recruiting and Retention Rate Data.
+Specific data on recruiting and retention rates in newly opened military occupational specialties can be found in Appendix 1, Special Warfare Recruiting and Retention Data.
 This includes male retention rates for recently opened occupations compared to the previous fiscal years.
-Currently there are no females in any of the recently opened occupations, however there is one female in Tactical Air Control Party (1C4X1) initial skills training.
+There are no women currently serving in newly opened military occupational specialties.